rp729/07-Network-Programming/lab-5.md

 #### Lab 4A

-Create a TCP chat server that connects to multiple clients using IPv4 and either Select\(\) or Threading.
+Create a simple TCP chat server that connects to multiple clients using IPv4 and either Select\(\) or Threading.
 Then echo back data to all clients using broadcasts.

 #### Lab 4B